hangxie/parquet-tools/USAGE.md

 ### Prebuilt Packages

-RPM and deb package are work in progress.
+RPM and deb package can be found on [release page](https://github.com/hangxie/parquet-tools/releases) since v1.8.3, only amd64/x86_64 arch is available at this moment.

 ## Usage